-Here are a few alternatives to Asana in terms of their design and application.
+Here are a few alternatives to Asana in terms of its design and application.

-Scoro was introduced in 2013, it is majorly designed for task management.
-It involves time tracking, get real-time updates on progress, also have features of To-Do listing.
+Scoro was introduced in 2013; it is majorly designed for task management.
+It involves time tracking, get real-time updates on progress, also has features of To-Do listing.
 The project team members can assign a task, plan work and schedule them.
 The software is extensively used for billing and invoice generation at ease using templates.
 These invoices can be sent in pdf formates.
-The dashboard gives overall details in sales, deadlines, tracking of projects, and complete visual representation of the workflow.
+The dashboard gives overall details in sales, deadlines, tracking of projects, and a complete visual representation of the workflow.

-Digital assets can be easily streamlined in the work front.
-Agile and water flow methodologies can be implemented in the work front.
+Digital assets can be easily streamlined on the work front.
+Agile and water flow methodologies can be implemented on the work front.
 For resource allocation and time management work front is the best tool to work on.
-It fits with all the size of an organization.
-The custom reporting ability is the best in the work front.
+It fits all the sizes of an organization.
+The custom reporting ability is the best on the work front.

 Board: Boards are used for categorical operations of the project in development.
 Only specific members can access it, check and control the movement of cards.

-List: List divides into 3 categories based on the project tasks.
-Namely, the 3 tasks as To-Do, Doing and Done.
+List: The list divides into 3 categories based on the project tasks.
+Namely, the 3 tasks as To-Do, Doing, and Done.
 Lists help in organizing the task as per priority.
 You can also have a visual representation of members working on which task.

 Card: Cards represent an element of any feature of a project.
 For example, a research article, a software update, a bug or a new update.
-You can work around with images, attach files and your own comments.
-The title of the card hints on what the card is all about.
+You can work around with images, attach files, and your own comments.
+The title of the card hints at what the card is all about.
 You can assign a card to any member of a team and send a notification.

 Trello also comes with an editorial calendar.
 We can add to any event or planning.
 It also has colored labels to represent each event.

 Nutcache is a project management and expense management tool.
-This app enables time tracking, invoicing application, and a centralized Dashboard for all-expense tracking.
+This app enables time tracking, invoicing applications, and a centralized Dashboard for all-expense tracking.
 It helps with the client invoicing and gets paid online.
 Nutcache collaborates with clients to work along with project development by sharing documents.
-Nutcache also consists of boards, lists and cards making it flexible to track on different tasks and manage them.
-This management tool is basically for a small-sized organization around 1000 employees.
+Nutcache also consists of boards, lists and cards, making it flexible to track on different tasks and manage them.
+This management tool is basically for a small-sized organization with around 1000 employees.

-Mavenlink platform works on the finance and modern operational performance for the unified project management. it has an Operational System of Record that collaborates and gives more visibility.
-It works on the Mobile as an application and also gives integration with CRM tools.
+Mavenlink platform works on the finance and modern operational performance for the unified project management. it has an Operational System of Records that collaborates and gives more visibility.
+It works on Mobile as an application and also gives integration with CRM tools.
 Mavenlink is used for any team size.